andrewbluepiano/SignPi/README.md

 <img src="https://i.imgur.com/76YU2V7.jpg" width="500" />

 ### The (Current) UI
 Very simple.
-But that was kind of the point.
-I did this in two days over like three hours....
-Lots of Remote schoolwork.
+But that was kind of the point, simple but functional.
+I did this in like 3 hours split over two days... very late at night.....  lots of remote schoolwork.
+This was a fun break.
 <img src="https://i.imgur.com/ivacW0d.png" width="500" />